-The faculty member fills out and forwards a copy of the Report of Violation of Academic Integrity, together with any additional supporting documentation, to his/her department chairperson.
+The faculty member fills out and forwards a copy of the Report of Violation of Academic Integrity, together with any additional supporting documentation, to the department chairperson.
 In departments that have a departmental Academic Integrity Board, the faculty member will forward the information to the departmental board.
-The department chair (or chair of the departmental board) will forward the information to the vice provost and Dean of Graduate Studies.
-If the faculty member is the department chair and there is no departmental board, the report will be sent directly to the vice provost and Dean of Graduate Studies.
+The department chair (or chair of the departmental board) will forward the information to the vice provost and Dean of The Graduate School.
+If the faculty member is the department chair and there is no departmental board, the report will be sent directly to the vice provost and Dean of The Graduate School.